NVIDIA/nv-ingest/docs/user-guide/developer-guide/kubernetes-dev.md

 Note: All of the containers created inside your Kubernetes cluster will not show up when you run `docker ps` as they are nested within a separate containerd namespace.

-For more information, refer to "debugging tools" in the "Troubleshooting" section below.
+Refer to "debugging tools" in the "Troubleshooting" section.

 ## Skaffold